-Exemption because for sale of housing to persons over 65
+Exemption for the sale of homes to people over 65

 In Spain nowadays more people over 65 years decide to sell a house that they has in their name.
 It is necessary to know that the sale of the habitual residence is subjected to a fiscal norm, that liberates to pay the IRPF, a little different from the rest of the transactions.